 The MSNS program is offered completely online, without any on-campus requirements.
 Students will take courses in 7-week blocks, one 3.0 credit course at a time.
-The total program consists of 12 courses of 3.0 credits each, for a total of 36 credits, plus 3.0 credits of supervised experiential learning (SEL) in a professional work environment.
+The total program consists of

+10 didactic courses of 3.0 credits each plus a special didactic course that is divided into 3 separate parts over 6.0 credits (NUTR 559, 560 and 561), for a total of 36 credits.
+If a graduate student elects to complete a Research Thesis, which is optional, that is an additional 3.0 credits divided over 3 separate courses (total of 39.0 credits).
 If the program is completed in the suggested sequence, the program can be completed in 24 months.